-\cref{table:results} has three blocks of experiments, each for four database sizes ranging from $1$GB to $1$TB.
+We now compare our modification of the DPoR protocol with the one in~\cite{Anthoine:hal-02875379}. \cref{table:results} has three blocks of experiments, each for four database sizes ranging from $1$GB to $1$TB.
 The first block of experiments is a run of the original statistically secure DPoR protocol with two dotproducts for the verification, considering the matrix as $56$ bits elements modulo a $57$-bits prime.
 The second block of experiments is our new modification, but still using close to square matrices.
 Subject now to computational security, we have to use a larger coefficient domain, namely here a $254$-bits prime (with associated bilinear groups and a $2048$-bits Paillier modulus, both estimated equivalent to a $112$-bit computational security).
-We separate the timings of the \Write~phase in two phases, the remaining linear algebra phase and the new polynomial evaluation phase.
+We separate the timings of the \Write~phase in two phases, the remaining linear algebra phase and the new polynomial evaluation phase (\deltaUpdate).
 In the third block of experiments we use a more rectangular matrix, trying to reduce communications while not increasing too much the Server computational effort.

-Overall, we see first in \cref{table:results}, that changing the coefficient domain size increases the computational effort of the server in the linear algebra phase.
-Still, reducing the dimension of the dotproduct for the client, as shown in he third block, allows the client to be faster for databases larger than $100$GB.
-In any case, the client audit computational effort is never larger than a few milliseconds and thus the dominant part is most certainly communications.
+Overall, we see first in \cref{table:results}, that changing the coefficient domain size increases the computational effort of the Server in the linear algebra phase.
+Still, reducing the dimension of the dotproduct for the Client, as shown in he third block, allows the Client to be faster for databases larger than $100$GB.
+In any case, the Client audit computational effort is never larger than a few milliseconds and thus the dominant part is most certainly communications.
 On this aspect, we see that our modification allows for large reductions in both the Client storage (even with square matrices) and the overall communications.
-Indeed, the client private state is the vector dimension, the Paillier's private key, twelve group elements and two Merkle tree roots; while the communications are mostly one vector of modular integers in the smallest dimension.
+Indeed, the Client private state is the vector dimension, the Paillier's private key, twelve group elements and two Merkle tree roots; while the communications are mostly one vector of modular integers in the smallest dimension.

-The price to pay is from about a factor of four (large database) to an order of magnitude (tiny database) for the server computations (more limited losses in the more realistic case where the server can use multiple cores).
-In any case, the persistent client storage is going from dozens of MB to less than one KB, and the communication volume can be decreased by more than two orders of magnitude. \ackno{}
+The price to pay is from about a factor of four (large database) to an order of magnitude (tiny database) for the Server computations (more limited losses in the more realistic case where the Server can use multiple cores).
+In any case, the persistent Client storage is going from dozens of MB to less than one KB, and the communication volume can be decreased by more than two orders of magnitude.